GavMason/Discord-Bot/README.md

-### ITGMA's Discord Bot
+### Gav's Discord Bot

 This is my first attempt at a Discord bot using the Discord.js API

 To run use the command,

 `nodemon`

-Production for this bot is hosted on Heroku.
+Production database for this bot is hosted on Heroku.